Back

 It is no wonder that studying for exams or tests, for example, is difficult when the methods are wrong.
 Learning studies clearly agree that active methods outweigh passive ones.

-Let him cast the first stone, who has never once left a big project or reading assignment to the last minute.
+Let him cast the first stone, who has never left a big project or reading assignment to the last minute.
 For some, approaching the deadline may be the only effective motivator, but for most, it would work much better to move forward with a study project by evenly spacing out study sessions into smaller intervals.
 This has also been found to be one of the best study techniques in all its simplicity.
 The benefits are numerous:

-• Better retention of alertness
+• Better alertness and focus

-• Better structuring of information in the brain
+• Better information structuring in the brain

 • It is easier to plan your studies and see the bigger picture

-• Gaining true control of your calendar
+• Gaining better control of your calendar

 Imagine an athlete preparing for a tournament by training for 7 hours straight on the last day.
 Your brain works on the same logic.
 You’ll get it done, but the quality will drop in proportion to the length of the study session.

-There are even separate phone-dedicated safes that only open after a set window of time, but hopefully you won’t have to go that far.
+There are even separate phone-dedicated safes that only open after a set window of time, but hopefully, you won’t have to go that far.

 6 – Reward yourself for successful learning sessions